ucb-ist-drupal/ucberkeley_cas-7/README.md

 account gets created, but if they try to edit it, they get a validation error on the email field since it is the email that is already in use by User 1.
 To fix this, change the User 1 email.

-Q. I created a new role and I noticed that newly added CAS users were automatically being assigned to this role.

-A. Prior to 7.x-1.3-beta2, if you created a new role after installing ucberkeley_cas newly added users were automatically assigned the new role in some situations.
-Take a look at /admin/config/people/cas > User Accounts and ensure that the correct roles are selected there.
-If you find incorrect roles selected, just unselect them.
-This problem in the installer has been fixed.

 <a name="authors">
 # AUTHORS #